atick-faisal/label-studio/docs/source/guide/storage.md

 ```

 !!! attention
-    If your bucket is already connected to a Label Studio project, and that connection was created before April 7, 2025,  you will need to add the new role (listed above) along with your old user to continue using your existing project.
+    If your bucket is already connected to a Annotation Hub project, and that connection was created before April 7, 2025,  you will need to add the new role (listed above) along with your old user to continue using your existing project.
 You also must maintain the old role so that pre-existing projects can continue to load data from AWS.

 4. After you create the IAM role, note the Amazon Resource Name (ARN) of the role.
-You need it to set up the S3 source storage in Label Studio.
+You need it to set up the S3 source storage in Annotation Hub.
 5. Assign role policies to the role to allow it to access your S3 bucket.
 Replace `<your_bucket_name>` with your S3 bucket name.
 Use the following role policy for S3 source storage:
 ```json
 {